akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

             - { name: 'pim_catalog.updater.setter' }
 ```

-Next, the comparator, used to know if the value was updated or not.
+Next, the comparator, used to know whether the value was updated or not.
 A comparator returns null if the data was not updated.

 ```php
 <?php #src/Acme/RangeBundle/Product/Comparator/Attribute/RangeComparator.php